Un-index/FCC-url-shortener-microservice/README.md

 ```
 npm install
 ```
-in the console to install the dependencies specified in package.json
+in the console to install the dependencies

 host it somewhere, e.g on [Glitch](https://glitch.com) (e.g by uploading all these files to your project) or [repl.it](https://replit.com/~) and test it out
 ___